javiermanzo/Harbor/README.md

     }

 ### Auth Provider
-You can also implement the `HAuthProviderProtocol` protocol if you need to handle authentication.
+You can also implement the `HAuthProviderProtocol` if you need to handle authentication.

 You `setAuthProvider` method of the `Harbor` class to set the authentication provider.

 You have to create a class that implements `HAuthProviderProtocol`

     class MyAuthProvider: HAuthProviderProtocol {
-        func getCredentialsHeader() -> [String : String] {
+        func getCredentialHeader() -> HAuthCredentialHeader {
-            // Return the authentication headers
+            // Return a HAuthCredentialHeader instance
         }
     }
 After that, you have to set your Auth provider:

     Harbor.setAuthProvider(MyAuthProvider())

-If the request class has the `needAuth` property set to `true`, Harbor will call the `getCredentialsHeader` method of the authentication provider to get the authentication headers before executing the request.
+If the request class has the `needAuth` property set to `true`, Harbor will call the `getCredentialHeader` method of the authentication provider to get the HAuthCredentialHeader instance to set it in the header before executing the request.

 ### Cancel Request
 You can cancel the task of the request if it is running. `request()` will return `cancelled`.